 - The second part of the exam usually consists of free-response questions that require you to generate your own responses.
 Depending on the exam, your responses could be in the form of an essay, a solution to a problem, or a spoken response.

 - For paper and pencil exams: In most cases, you’ll be writing your response in pen in the free-response exam booklet.

-- For digital exams and AP Chinese and AP Japanese Language and Culture Exams: You’ll type your responses in the exam application on your computer.
+- For AP Chinese and AP Japanese Language and Culture Exams: You’ll type your responses in the exam application.